Yoshito4410/furima-29372/README.md

 ### Association

-- belong_to :users
+- belongs_to :users
-- has_one :purchases
+- has_one :purchase
 - belongs_to_active_hash :category
 - belongs_to_active_hash :condition
 - belongs_to_active_hash :postage_payer